luke-a-turner/octopus/db/README.md

 # Using Poetry (recommended if you're using the project's other dependencies)
 poetry install

-# Or using pip directly (install psycopg2-binary for the setup script)
+# Or using pip directly (install psycopg-binary for the setup script)
-pip install psycopg2-binary
+pip install psycopg-binary

 # Run the initialization script
 python db/init_db.py